caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 <img src="{{ '/assets/img/content/uploads/2023/11-03/count-above-player-list.png' | relative_url }}" alt="Count above player list" width="1633" height="544" style="width: 100%; height: auto;">
 </div>

-And, let’s say I want to display the list item number next to the player name.
+And, let’s say we want to display the list item number next to the player name.
 We can do this by passing the item index to the player component.

 ```html
 <app-player